Kamala Harris, Trailblazer Eying America's Last Glass Ceiling

 Her focus on rights and justice saw her build an impressive CV, becoming California's first Black attorney general and the first woman of South Asian heritage elected to the US Senate.

 Harris then went up against Biden in the 2020 primaries.
-In one stinging attack, she criticized him for allegedly opposing the bussing of students to segregated schools.
+In one stinging attack, she criticized him for allegedly opposing the busing of students to segregated schools.

 But as his running mate, she consolidated the coalition that helped defeat the incumbent Trump in 2020.